Gaspard--/Kontext_kompiler/KontextQuickWorkingSpec.md

 Multiple promotions can be chained, they can be considered as a single promotion of which the cost is the sum of the cost of all promotions.

-Some promotions have infinit cost: those ca only be obtain through explicit pormotion.
+Some properties have an infinit promotion cost: those can't be obtained through promotion.

 ### c) Overload resolution